gandalf76/MvvmSdkLibrary/README.md

   implementation project(path: ':poke')
 - after sync build.gradle file you're ready to use the sdk

-Since sdk is "kotlin coroutine friendly, you have to use kotlin coroutines.
+Because of sdk is "kotlin coroutine friendly", you have to use kotlin coroutines.

 Usage:
 To get the Poke Interface: